cytoscape/cytoscape-manual/README.md

 3. Update version number and Copyright year (if applicable) in conf.py
 4. Update Copyright year (if applicable) in index.rst
 5. Double-check the manual at ReadTheDocs here: http://manual.cytoscape.org/en/latest/
-6. Create a new release with the relevant release number, for example 3.8.0. **This will automatically trigger a build at ReadTheDocs for this release.**.
+6. [Create a new release](https://github.com/cytoscape/cytoscape-manual/releases) with the relevant release number, for example 3.8.0. **This will automatically trigger a build at ReadTheDocs for this release.**.
 Do not added the "v" in front of the version number as suggested by GH.
-7. To create the "asset" for the release, downoad the repo as zip under Code on the main page.
+7. To create the zip for tag/release, downoad the repo as zip under Code on the main page.
 Then unzip and rename the folder according to version number, for example rename from "cytoscape-manual-master.zip" to "cytoscape-manual-3.8.2.zip".
 The compress and use this as the asset when defining the release.

 ### Troubleshooting ###